Psychoanalytic-Electronic-Publishing/UI-Client-Strings/README.md

 ## Translated

-Files as received from translators.
+Translated Files.
+Prefix Labeled as "ADMIN" and "APP" to indicate where they are applied.
+ADMIN files are loaded into the SQL database table opascentral.api_client_configs, and APP files are loaded directly to the APP in the pep/dist/translatons folder.

-   These are then copied to top level folder which is current set of language files.
+The APP files need the prefix "APP." removed from them before placing in the pep/dist/translatons folder

-## Drafts
+## EarlyDrafts(Deprecated)

-Temporary language drafts
+Temporary language drafts (deprecated)